iQuHACK/2021_Hybrid-Daemons/README.md

 The solution using the annealing machine is used to evaluate how far the user is from the goal - the minimum energy point.

 Game outline:
-- The user starts from a random point in the parameter space (the parameters describe the circuit)
+- The user starts from a random point in the parameter space (the parameters describe the ansatz circuit)
-- Then, because we are trying to optimize a high-dimensional problem, we cannot easily visualize the landscape of the cost.
+- Then, because we are trying to optimize a high-dimensional problem, we cannot easily visualize the entire landscape of the cost.
+Even if we can, it will take up huge amount of resources to try and compute a high-dimensional grid around the starting point to see the landscape of the cost around it.
-- To overcome that, we show the player multiple 3D views of the surrounding cost of different pairs of parameters
+- To overcome that, we show the player multiple 3D views of the surrounding cost of different pairs of parameters they choose.
-- Then the challenge is, given the view of different projection of the local cost choose a step in the direction that minimizes the total cost
+- Then the challenge is, given the view of different projection of the local cost choose a step in the direction that minimizes the total cost.
 - This is basically a multidimensional navigation puzzle!!!
-- The user wins if they arrive within a distance from the minimal target point
+- The user wins if they arrive within a distance from the minimal target point.
+- The user will be punished if he goes to a point in the parameter space with lower cost to the place with a higher cost
+- This game is inspired by the masochistic game "Getting Over It with Bennett Foddy".
+Hopefully, by blindly and hopelessly traversing through the high-dimensional parameter space with the help of few projections, the player will understand why a VQE is in general a hard task to accomplish.